egegirit/robotcode/docs/02_get_started/quickstart.md

 :::

 2. **Set up your Python environment:**

+In this step we will let Visual Studio Code create a virtual environment using the selected Python version, install the dependencies listed in requirements.txt, and activate the virtual environment.
+This ensures that your project has all the necessary packages and an isolated environment for development.

-- Click on **Create Environment** in Visual Studio Code.
+1. Click on **Create Environment** in Visual Studio Code.
 If this button isn't visible, you can alternatively open the Command Palette by pressing `CTRL + SHIFT + P`, then search for **Python: Create Environment**, and select it.
-- Choose **Venv**, which stands for Virtual Environment.
+2. Choose **Venv**, which stands for Virtual Environment.
-- Select your Python version.
+3. Select your Python version.
-- Check the box for requirements.txt and click OK.
+4. Check the box for requirements.txt and click OK.

 ## Verifying the Installation
 1. Open the terminal in Visual Studio Code.
 Make sure you are located in the root folder of your project.